fbpx

 How to prevent authentication vulnerabilities:

-• Correct setting of timeouts and password security in your database.
+• Properly set session timeouts and password security in your database.
+Only leave sessions open as long as necessary.

 Software and Data Integrity Failures